arblade/nyx/documentation/specification.md

 ### Protocols

-A mapping of osi layers and protocols targetted, example here:
+A mapping of osi layers and protocols targeted, example here:

 ```yaml
 protocols: